juanonsoftware/juanonsoftware.github.io/_posts/2015-9-14-EntityFramework-Mapping-API.md

 tags: [ef]
 ---

-Basis of mapping in Entity Framework
+Basis of mapping in Entity Framework, how to map a POCO to table and customize mapping using Fluent API.

 ##1.
 Primary key
 By default, it will take property named `ID` or `Id` or `<ClassName>Id` such as `UserId`, `PostId`.